Nelson Tapia: Personal life

 He is nicknamed Simpson because during his career he wore a hair style similar to cartoon character Bart Simpson.

 In 2012, Tapia took part in the Chilean reality show Mundos Opuestos.

+On 7 August 2026, Tapia suffered a serious car accident on Route 5, Retiro commune, allegedly by drunk driving.
+He had another accident under a similar situation in 2010.